 Cause Solution Processor is too hot.
 Be sure that airflow to the computer is not blocked.
 Leave a 10.2 cm (4 inch) clearance on all vented sides of the computer to permit the required airflow.
-Be sure that fans are connected and working properly (some fans only operate when needed).
+2. Be sure that fans are connected and working properly (some fans only operate when needed).
 3. Be sure that the processor heat sink is installed properly.
 Hard drive is full.
 Transfer data from the hard drive to create more space on the hard drive.
 Low on memory.
 Add more memory.
 Hard drive fragmented.
 Defragment hard drive.
 Program previously accessed did not release reserved memory back to the system.
 Restart the computer.
 Virus resident on the hard drive.
 Run virus protection program.
 Too many applications running.
-Close unnecessary applications to free memory.
+1. Close unnecessary applications to free memory.
 2. Add more memory.

 Cause Solution

-Some applications run in the background and can by right-clicking their corresponding icons in the t
+3. Some applications run in the background and can be closed by right-clicking their corresponding icons in the task tray.

 Some software applications, especially games, are stressful on the graphics subsystem.
-Lower the display resolution for the current applic consult the documentation that came with the ap for suggestions on how to improve performance to adjusting parameters in the application. plication
+1. Lower the display resolution for the current application or consult the documentation that came with the application for suggestions on how to improve performance by adjusting parameters in the application.

-.
-Add more memory.
+2. Add more memory.

-.
-Upgrade the graphics solution.
+3. Upgrade the graphics solution.

-Cause unknown. estart the computer.
+Cause unknown.
+Restart the computer.